 It was five years ago this month that I became vegan, or…well, ostrovegan.
 In this blog I officially come out of the closet, err, shell.
 I am almost sure that cultivated mussels and oysters are ethical to eat.
-I argue eating these animals is completely consistent with the spirit if not the letter of ethical veganism and the tenet of causing less harm with our consumer choices1.
-This is blog 1 on bivalve sentience/ability to suffer; for further arguments, including nutrition arguments, see my second blog.
+I argue eating these animals is completely consistent with the spirit if not the letter of ethical veganism and the tenet of causing less harm with our consumer choices 1.
+This blog is on bivalve sentience/ability to suffer; for further arguments, including nutrition arguments, see my second blog.

 Are mussels and oysters sentient?

 Dividing organisms up into types, or cladistics, is tricky business.
 Nature did not develop in a way that fits neatly into categories.
 Dividing up organisms on the basis of sentience, or the ability to suffer, may be even trickier.
 So, is there any evidence that mussels and oysters don’t suffer?

 Argument 1- Oysters and Mussels are not motile